sergei-mironov/litrepl/README.md

 Installation
 ------------

-To run the setup, one needs to install a Python package and a Vim plugin.
-The Vim plugin relies on the `litrepl` script and on some third-party UNIX tools available via the system `PATH`.
-We advise users to git-clone the same repository with all the package managers involved to match the versions.
-Below are the instructions for some packaging system combinations.
+The repository currently includes a Python module and a Vim plugin.
+We advise users to git-clone the repository and install packages from source to keep versions in sync.
+The Python modules could be installed using `pip install` or `pip install -e`.
+The Vim plugin typically requires adding certain lines to the Vim configuration or using third-party plugin managers such as `Vim-Plug`.

+Both project reliy on certain UNIX tools available via the system `PATH`.
+The detailed instructions are below:

 <details><summary>Pip and Plug</summary><p>